BlueBrain/BlueGraph/cord19kg/README.rst

 The `Topic-centered co-occurrence network analysis of CORD-19 <https://github.com/BlueBrain/BlueBrainGraph/blob/refactoring/cord19kg/examples/notebooks/Glucose%20is%20a%20risk%20facor%20for%20COVID-19%20(3000%20papers).ipynb>`_ notebook provides a full analysis pipeline on the selection of 3000 articles obtained by searching the CORD-19 dataset using the query *"Glucose is a risk factor for COVID-19"* (the search is performed using `BlueSearch <https://github.com/BlueBrain/BlueBrainSearch>`_).

-The :code:`generate_10000_networks.py` `script <https://github.com/BlueBrain/BlueBrainGraph/blob/refactoring/cord19kg/examples/generate_10000_network.py>`_ allows the user to generate the co-occurrence networks for 10'000 most frequent entities extracted from the entire CORD-19v47 database (based on paper- and paragraph- level entity co-occurrence).
+The :code:`generate_10000_networks.py` `script <https://github.com/BlueBrain/BlueBrainGraph/blob/refactoring/cord19kg/examples/generate_10000_network.py>`_ allows the user to generate the co-occurrence graphs for 10'000 most frequent entities extracted from the entire CORD-19v47 database (based on paper- and paragraph- level entity co-occurrence).
 To run the script, simply execute :code:`python generate_10000_networks.py` from the examples folder.
 Note that the generated networks are highly dense (contain a large number of edges, for example, ~44M edges for the paper-based network), and the process of their generation, even if parallelized, is highly costly.

 .. |Glucose-COVID-19-Binder| image:: https://mybinder.org/badge_logo.svg
     :alt: Binder